dpabon/sistematica2015/README.md

 - [**R**](http://www.r-project.org/)
 - [**Phylobayes**](http://megasun.bch.umontreal.ca/People/lartillot/www/download.html)

-You need replace `~/Copy/proyecto` for your folder direction i.e. `/`.
+You need to replace `~/Copy/proyecto` by your folder direction i.e. `/`.

-In your folder i.e. `/` you need to created `data` folder and inside `processed/` `raw` folders i.e. `mkdir /data/ processed raw`
+In your folder i.e. `/` you need to create `data` folder and inside `processed/` `raw` folders i.e. `mkdir /data/ processed raw`

-All process were automated in Bash Scripts.
+All processes were automated in Bash Script.
-In Bash folder you can run the Scripts in the next order:
+In Bash folder you can run the scripts in the next order:

 1. Pilot
  1. `./descarga_piloto.sh` (Download genomes for NCBI).